Communication Works #CW2023 #GetSeen is back for 2023!

 Our programme of seminars share best practice and implementation ideas for supporting learners using assistive technology led by our team of advisory teachers, SLTs, OTs and product specialists with the assistance of some of our wonderful CENMAC students.

-The programme of seminars will be available soon so follow us on Twitter and Instagram as we use #CW2023 and #GetSeen to spread the word.
+Follow us for all the latest updates on Twitter and Instagram as we use #CW2023 and #GetSeen to spread the word.

 Our Therapy Team -OT and SaLT attended Communication Works last year & the team were buzzing afterwards.
 We felt inspired, gained a lot more information and implemented changes in our setting with very positive outcomes for our students.
 The team felt this was one of the best CPD training opportunities they had.'
 Yasmin Al-Temimi (Therapy Manager -London SE Colleges Bromley Campus)